Proverbs

 What the mother sings to the cradle goes all the way down to the coffin.

-parenting mother
+mother parenting

 Insults should be well-avenged or well-endured.